deanarsyandhak/amazon-workforce-analytics-attrition/README.md

 # Amazon Frontline Attrition Diagnostic & Pilot Intervention
-End-to-end workforce analytics project analyzing frontline attrition drivers and translating employee feedback into operational diagnosis and pilot intervention design
+End-to-end workforce business analytics project analyzing frontline attrition drivers and translating employee feedback into operational diagnosis and pilot intervention design

 ## Executive Summary
-This project analyzes frontline employee feedback from Amazon fulfillment centers across two platforms — Glassdoor and YouTube — to identify the primary operational drivers of dissatisfaction and attrition.
-Using combined sentiment analysis, keyword-based thematic tagging, and adjusted negative signal detection, three core themes were surfaced: burnout and physical strain, scheduling pressure, and management bias.
-Burnout emerged as the most severe theme, with approximately 95% adjusted negative sentiment and near-zero neutral presence — indicating a threshold experience rather than gradual dissatisfaction.
+This project analyzes frontline employee feedback from Amazon fulfillment centers across two platforms (Glassdoor and YouTube) to identify the primary operational drivers of dissatisfaction and attrition.
+Using combined sentiment analysis, keyword-based thematic tagging, and adjusted negative signal detection, three core themes surfaced: burnout and physical strain, scheduling pressure, and management bias.
+Burnout emerged as the most severe theme, with approximately 95% adjusted negative sentiment and near-zero neutral presence.
+This indicates a threshold experience rather than gradual dissatisfaction.
 Analysis further revealed a psychological safety gap, with employees turning to YouTube to process workplace experiences rather than internal channels, suggesting that formal feedback mechanisms are failing to capture primary attrition signals.
-Based on these findings, a 14-day pilot is proposed: a standardized task rotation system for Tier 1 Associates in a single fulfillment zone, using predefined exposure thresholds and a lightweight tracking metric — Task Exposure Balance (TEB) — to make biomechanical strain operationally visible.
-The intervention is zero additional headcount cost, leverages existing Learning Ambassadors for floor-level compliance, and is designed to prove workload sustainability without disrupting productivity targets.
+Based on these findings, a 14-day pilot is proposed: a standardized task rotation system for Tier 1 Associates in a single fulfillment zone, using predefined exposure thresholds and a lightweight tracking metric, Task Exposure Balance (TEB), to make biomechanical strain operationally visible.

 ## Key Skills
 ### Technical
 - Python
 - Pandas
-- Matplotlib / Seaborn
+- Matplotlib/Seaborn
 - TextBlob
 - NLTK
 - Google Colab